Jaimeloeuf/jwts/README.md

 # Install package to use in production without installing the package's devDependencies
 npm i jwts --production
 ```
+This package, when installed using npm, contains only the required source files without all the tests and example codes.
+To view the full codebase, clone this repository from [Github](https://github.com/Jaimeloeuf/jwts) instead.

 ## How to use
 - For examples on how to use this package, refer to the modules in the "example_code" directory.
 It includes a comprehensive list of all use cases for this package.
+Download the repo from the Github page, to access this directory.
 - To see how you can use this package to build a full Identity and Access Management service, refer to [this](https://github.com/Jaimeloeuf/police-man) IAM microservice for example.
 ###### Basic usecase (Note that all import statements are sync/blocking):
 ```js